-If you’re heading off on honeymoon or moving here to work, take a look at these 21 interesting facts about Saint Vincent and the Grenadines to boost your local knowledge!
+If you’re heading off on honeymoon or moving here to work, take a look at these 21 interesting facts about St. Vincent and the Grenadines to boost your local knowledge!

 - Saint Vincent and the Grenadines is a small archipelago of around 32 islands and cays in the south of the Caribbean Sea.